 12. Lagos, Portugal

 This is the premier partying place in Portugal in the summer.
-It has amazing beaches and cheap drinks.
+It has some of the best beaches and cheap drinks.
 Although this place is a bit overrun by heavy-drinking Australians and Brits (I mean you’ll most likely find them in all the cities listed above anyway), you will love the wild atmosphere of Lagos.
 It’s more bar scene here than clubbing though.

 13. Paris, France